paulghaddad/baby_site/src/pages/activities-7-8-months/index.md

 [Colander](https://amzn.to/3sysdSm)

-A variety of fruits and veggiesCutting board and dull knife (for parent or caregiver to use in the second part of the activity)
+A variety of fruits and veggies

+Cutting board and dull knife (for parent or caregiver to use in the second part of the activity)

 ## 27. Hide and seek